Miracle on 34th Street: Plot

-Kris Kringle is indignant to find that the man assigned to play Santa in the annual Macy's Thanksgiving Day Parade is intoxicated.
-When he complains to event director Doris Walker, she persuades Kris to take his place.
-He does so well that he is hired to play Santa at Macy's New York City store on 34th Street.
+On the morning of the Macy's Thanksgiving Day Parade, the man playing Santa Claus is drunk.
+An old man named Kris Kringle indignantly complains to event director Doris Walker.
+Doris persuades Kris to play Santa in the parade.
+A success, Kris is subsequently hired to play Santa at Macy's New York City store on 34th Street.

-Ignoring instructions from the toy department head, Mr. Shellhammer, to recommend overstocked items to undecided shoppers, Kris directs one woman to another store to fulfill her son's Christmas request.
-Impressed by Kris's honesty and helpfulness, she informs Shellhammer that she will now become a loyal Macy's customer.
+The toy department head, Mr. Shellhammer, instructs Kris to recommend overstocked items to shoppers.
+Instead, Kris directs a woman to another store for the hard-to-find fire engine her son wants.
+Impressed, the woman informs Shellhammer that she will become a loyal Macy's customer.

-Attorney Fred Gailey, Doris's neighbor, takes the young divorcée's daughter Susan to see Santa.
-Doris has raised her to not believe in fairy tales, but Susan is shaken after seeing Kris speak Dutch with a girl who does not know English.
-Doris asks Kringle to tell Susan that he is not Santa, but he insists that he is.
+Attorney Fred Gailey, Doris's neighbor, takes Doris's daughter, Susan, to see Santa.
+After hearing Kris speak Dutch to an orphan girl from the Netherlands, Susan is amazed.
+Doris, who has raised Susan to not believe in fairy tales, asks Kris to tell Susan "the truth", but Kris insists that he really is Santa Claus.

-Worried, Doris decides to fire him, but Kris has generated so much positive publicity and goodwill that the store's owner promises bonuses.
-To alleviate Doris's misgivings, Shellhammer suggests Granville Sawyer administer a "psychological evaluation", but Sawyer recommends Kris's dismissal.
-Meanwhile, Susan shows Kris a magazine photo of her dream house and tells him she wants it for Christmas; reluctantly he promises to do his best.
+Worried, Doris decides to fire Kris, but R. H. Macy, the store's owner, promises bonuses to Doris and Shellhammer because of the positive publicity Kris has generated.
+To alleviate Doris's misgivings, Shellhammer suggests Granville Sawyer administer a "psychological evaluation".
+After doing so, Sawyer insists Kris be put in a mental institution.
+Meanwhile, Susan shows Kris a magazine photo of her dream house and tells him she wants it for Christmas.
+Kris promises to do his best.

-In the company cafeteria, young, somewhat chubby employee Alfred tells Kris that Sawyer convinced him that he is unstable simply because he enjoys dressing as Santa Claus.
-Kris immediately confronts Sawyer, eventually striking him on the head with an umbrella.
-Sawyer exaggerates his pain to have Kris confined to Bellevue Hospital.
+In the company cafeteria, young employee Alfred tells Kris that Sawyer convinced him that he is unstable simply because he enjoys dressing as Santa.
+Kris confronts Sawyer, eventually striking him on the head with an umbrella.
+Sawyer, outraged, takes Kris to Bellevue Hospital.
 Tricked into cooperating and believing Doris to be in on the deception, Kris deliberately fails his examination and is recommended for permanent commitment.
-However, Fred persuades Kris not to give up.
+However, Fred persuades Kris not to give up and represents him in court.